remult/remult/docs/docs/access-control.md

 })
 ```

-In this example, `apiPreprocessFilter` uses the `getFilterInfo` method to ensure that users must specify a valid `customerId` filter when querying tasks, allowing for more granular control over the data that is accessible through the API.
+In this example, `apiPreprocessFilter` uses the `getPreciseValues` method to ensure that users must specify a valid `customerId` filter when querying tasks, allowing for more granular control over the data that is accessible through the API.

-**Note:** The `preciseValues` property in the `FilterInfo` object includes the actual values that are used in the filter.
-For example, in the code sample above, if the `customerId` filter specifies the values `'1'`, `'2'`, and `'3'`, then `info.preciseValues.customerId` will be an array containing these values.
+**Note:** The `preciseValues` object includes the actual values that are used in the filter.
+For example, in the code sample above, if the `customerId` filter specifies the values `'1'`, `'2'`, and `'3'`, then `preciseValues.customerId` will be an array containing these values.
 This allows you to check and enforce specific filter criteria in your preprocessing logic.

 This added note explains the significance of the `preciseValues` property and how it includes the actual values used in the filter, providing an example for clarity.